harridw/Course3ProgrammingAssignment/README.md

 ** Review step of data**
 Below is a quick distribution of activities for each individual / subject id (subid)
-Purpose: understand distribution for an individual and within an activity [signficant differences?] attach(row_label_test) table(subid, activity)
+Purpose: understand distribution for an individual and within an activity [signficant differences?]
+- attach(row_label_test)
+- table(subid, activity)

-Results of table() for 'test' observations subid LAYING SITTING STANDING WALKING WALKING_DOWNSTAIRS WALKING_UPSTAIRS 2      48      46       54      59                 47               48
+Results of table() for 'test' observations:
+subid LAYING SITTING STANDING WALKING WALKING_DOWNSTAIRS WALKING_UPSTAIRS 2      48      46       54      59                 47               48
 4      54      50       56      60                 45               52